kwiatks/climate-change-setup-oxford/README.md

 -  Online PAIRS GUI Tutorial https://pairs.res.ibm.com/tutorial/documentation/api/core_api_v2.html
 - Swagger https://pairs.res.ibm.com/manual/api-doc/.
 NOTE : you will not be able to use the 'Try it' option in the Swagger website against the API you wish to investigate - contact one of the IBMers if you need to run this feature in the Swagger webpage
-- Step by step instructions for this event are shown [here](https://github.com/kwiatks/climate-change-setup-oxford/blob/master/README.md#calling-pairs-and-twc-apis-within-watson-studio) below
+- Step by step instructions for this event are shown [here](https://github.com/kwiatks/climate-change-setup-oxford/blob/master/README.md#calling-pairs-and-twc-apis-within-watson-studio)

 ### TWC